REMOTE HUTS

 Gunn River Hut

-Gunn River Hut was a standard NZFS S70, 6-bunk design with an open fire.
-It was located on the scrubline at around 1070m mark on the TL of the Gunn River basin in the Whataroa catchment.
-It was constructed probably in the 1960s, and it blew off its piles and flipped over sometime in the 1970s.
-I don't know anyone who got to visit this one but was provided with some photos of it upended that were taken in 1979 and a more recent one.
+Gunn River Hut was a New Zealand Forest Service S70, 6-bunk design located at 1046m (E1389305/ N5196850) above the TL of the Gunn River in the Whataroa catchment.
+It was probably constructed in the 1960s, and it blew off its piles and flipped over sometime in the 1970s.
+I don't know anyone who got to visit this one but was provided with some photos of it upended that were taken in 1979 and a more recent one of its remains.
 There was a track up to the Hut from near the Gunn/ Whataroa confluence which appears on the 1969 and '79 NZ topomaps.
-This was accessed by way of a swingbridge, also no longer there, at the bottom end of Barrowman Flat.
-The Hut itself never appeared on any maps but it's possible to approximate its location from the photos.
-Stan Peterson of Hokitika ran hunting safaris on the Price Range way back and probably used Gunn Hut.
+This was accessed by way of a swingbridge, no longer there, at the bottom end of Barrowman Flat.
+The Hut never appeared on any maps.
+Stan Peterson of Hokitika who ran hunting safaris on the Price Range way back probably used Gunn Hut.
 He got permission from the NZFS in 1985 to build a private hut on the next ridge over.
-This is now run by the NZ chapter of the Safari Club and is open to the public (See Stan's Hut) although quite a mission to get to on foot.
+This is now run by the NZ chapter of the Safari Club and is open to the public (See Stan's Hut) although it's quite a mission to get there on foot.

 Jade Creek Hut